The Las Vegas Mobsquad has finally released their latest official video. It’s a music video this time! Joy!!

 Comments?
 Suggestions?
 Mind Blowing Hateful Complaints?
 Feel free to share.
 We love to read them and respond where needed.

-We have decided to release the collection of non-transparent anime wallpapers for WP7 (Windows Phone 7) phones in a gallery of it’s own, as well as a download link for a zip of the entire collection.
+We have decided to release the collection of non-transparent anime wallpapers for WP8 (Windows Phone 8) phones in a gallery of it’s own, as well as a download link for a zip of the entire collection.
 You can browse the wallpapers in the gallery below or click on the following link to download the entire collection (zip) at once.
-Enjoy!
+Enjoy! (continue reading…)

-We have released some free wallpapers for Windows Phone 7 themed around the latest Conan movie (2011).
-You can find them individually in the gallery below (gallery supports WP7) or the entire collection via the following link.
-Enjoy!
+We have released some free wallpapers for Windows Phone 8 themed around the latest Conan movie (2011).
+You can find them individually in the gallery below (gallery supports WP7, WP8) or the entire collection via the following link.
+Enjoy! (continue reading…)

 Here is a collection of free transparent wallpapers for the Windows Phone 7 (WP7) lock screen.
 This gallery will be updated as new images become available.

 Instructions: To set one as your wallpaper you must click on a thumbnail to view an image, save the image to your PC.
 Send your an email from your PC to your cellphone with the image attached.
 Once the email/attachment has been loaded, click to open the attachment.
 Touch and hold the screen until the menu pops up.
 Set as your wallpaper and your ready to go!

 Note: Won’t see transparency apparently if you use a password on your lock screen.
 Only for regular slide to unlock.
 Also, Mango does not support transparent wallpapers so if you upgrade, you will lose this feature (least of your worries though…).